swaminathanj/fsd/10_Django_Forms.md

 3. Define a function in views.py which
   - Instantiates the form
   - Retrieves the user typed values from the request
+  - Perform one or more actions
+    - process the values and/or
+    - inserting to database and/or
-  - Perform an action - copying to database or process the values or redirect to another page
+    - redirect to another page
   - Add form to the context for HttpResponse

 ```